-The college RA escourted me to the emergency room after a raucous protest from me.
+The college RA escorted me to the emergency room after a raucous protest from me.
 Dressed all in black, like some Goth poster child, alone in a cubicle-sized room, I tried to convince the ER psychiatrists that I was not crazy, not even depressed, that the email I sent the group was a joke.
 Unfortunately, for me, I was talking millions of miles a minute, and I was not making much sense bringing up a lot of political names and celebrities, all of whom I had worked for or met during the previous semester.
-Nevertheless, they sent me by ambulance to Mclean, the esteemed psychiatric hospital in Belmont Massachusetts.
+Nevertheless, they sent me to Mclean, the esteemed psychiatric hospital in Belmont Massachusetts.

 The psychiatrists at Mclean called it an acute manic depressive episode, otherwise called bipolar disorder type 1.
-The epsiodes had been reoccurring in various forms all fall semester—although, they went largely unnoticed by me as my moods fluctuated like the Atlantic off Nantucket.
+The episiodes had been reoccurring in various forms all fall semester—although, they went largely unnoticed by me as my moods fluctuated like the Atlantic off Nantucket.
 I spent eight days running in dark tunnels with my fellow inmates, watching another college girl break into multiple personalities, listening to tales of electroshock and a woman say she was schizo and manic, which baffled me then, but I later learned was schizoaffective disorder.
 Although, the hospital recommended I spend the rest of the semester resting at home, I chose to go back to campus under the care of an off-campus therapist and psychopharmacologist.
 Back on campus, I spent much time recovering from the stigma of hospitalization and mental illness.
 Rumors abounded.

 College students with mental illness must believe in themselves, that they are unique, valuable and worth the effort, they must know their legal rights as stated in the Americans with Disabilities Act (ADA), as well as their school’s policies.
 They must remain clear, calm, and persistent when advocating for themselves.
 I wrote my symptoms, goals, dreams down on paper in my journal.
 In the journal, I taped a mood chart pulled off the Depression and Bipolar Support Alliance’s web site.
 This journal later gave my therapist and I evidence when issues and incidents came up and the deans became involved.